When to visit The Arctic?

 Due to its isolation it’s highly unlikely you will have mobile phone access often, however, most vessels offer a satellite email (not internet).
 Connections can be slow, so guests will be charged for data used rather than time spent online which can become very expensive.
 Phone cards for satellite phones are also commonly available, however, if you would like to clarify this for a particular vessel then please contact one of our team.

 Each ship has its own type of electrical outlets, depending upon the country where it was built.
 Many of the ships are originally from Russia and use 220 volt, 50 cycle electricity with two round prongs.
+Visit this link for more information on each country.

 Weather and Clothing considerations when travelling to The Arctic